 Jon is our resident fitness subject matter expert, who provides his wealth of knowledge of health, flexibility, and the proper mechanics of martial punching and kicking techniques.
 A dedicated, disciplined, and a loyal student, executive, husband and father, Jon serves as an excellent role model.

 On the Mats: Jon is a black belt practicing Okinawan Karate since 2012.
 Coming from a background of coaching, Jon particularly enjoys working with students of all levels to enhance their skills and his own in the process.
 Jon’s first introduction to martial arts was as a student of Muay Thai that he practiced from 2008 to 2010 before being sidelined by knee surgery.
 Jon currently draws from his experience and training to design the warmup and post class stretch components of Integrity Art’s adult classes.

 Off the Mats: Jon is a construction manager/project manager, specializing in commercial construction.
 Jon has a Bachelor’s degree in Kinesiology from the University of Victoria, in addition to a level 3 Coaching Certification and a Graduate Certificate in Project Management from Royal Roads.
 As an avid proponent of health, wellness, and fitness, Jon participates in regular in group physical training sessions.
-He has a wife who is an athletic therapist specializing in concussion identification and treatment, and two sons, 4-year-old son and a new addition to the family who happily occupies the majority of his time.
+He has a wife who is an athletic therapist specializing in concussion identification and treatment, and two sons, who happily occupies the majority of his time.
 Aside from work and karate and when time permits – fishing, snowboarding, soccer, baseball, golf, and poker have been known to find their way into his schedule.